MaybeBirb/Aftermath-Changelog/Characters/Liekov.md

 He did not, however, interfere when [Vaill](Vaill.md) challenged Hornet.

-### Equipment
+### Traits and Equipment
+Liekov was a curious Magmosian who carried little aggression, possibly a symptom of his lack of augmentations.

-Liekov wore armor not dissimilar to Magmosian combat augmentations, though all external.
+He wore armor not dissimilar to Magmosian combat augmentations, though all external.

 ### Behind the Scenes
 Liekov was the first unaugmented Magmosian to be named, and only the second to appear on-screen.